Wildlife, Wonders, & Wilderness

 The Yellowstone cutthroat trout population, Yellowstone Lake’s only native trout, has been severely reduced by lake trout predation and other factors, including whirling disease and drought.

-Ongoing efforts to eradicate lake trout include the addition of more gill netting boats and crews, finalization of research agreements to provide estimates of lake trout population size, and actions taken to disrupt spawning grounds around Carrington Island and other areas.
+The primary goal of the Native Fish Conservation Program is to eradicate lake trout in Yellowstone Lake.
+Ongoing efforts include the addition of more gill netting boats and crews, finalization of research agreements to provide estimates of lake trout population size, and measures to disrupt spawning grounds around Carrington Island and other areas.

 - Funding Needed: $1,000,000 annually matched by federal funds

 Restoration of the Arctic Grayling, Westslope Cutthroat Trout and Slough Creek Yellowstone Cutthroat Trout

 Yellowstone is still home to the last remaining stream-dwelling Arctic Grayling and pure genetic strains of Yellowstone cutthroat trout.
 But current populations of these unique species are at an all-time low.

 Park biologists have identified priority areas that will help restore and maintain native fish populations in several key tributaries: Grayling Creek, Goose Lake, and Slough Creek.

 The installation of bear-proof food storage boxes in roadside campgrounds improves visitor safety, promotes the conservation of threatened grizzly bears, and enhances the visitor experience in Yellowstone.
 More than 1,000 sites still need bear boxes to meet the park’s goal to provide a bear-proof food storage box in every campsite.
 You can play a role in protecting Yellowstone bears by sponsoring a bear box.

 - Funding Needed: $1,500 per Box/$82,500 Annually